wolffbe/wesee-n8n/README.md

 Wesee automates the extraction and structuring of startups and their company properties from emails and their attachments sent to `deals@` or `info@` inboxes of venture capital (VC) firms into a Notion database, e.g. company names and descriptions.

->In the latest test conducted together with an emerging health tech VC, **90 emails were analyzed for relevance** in accordance with the VC’s investment thesis.
+>In the latest test conducted together with an emerging healthtech VC, **90 emails were analyzed for relevance** in accordance with the VC’s investment thesis.
 The contents of 23 remaining emails were structured in Notion across 18 properties **in 28 minutes and 4 seconds**.
 >
 >The extraction of **18 properties** from a relevant email and its attachments took an average of **one minute**.
 Assuming a real VC analyst would take five to ten minutes to extract the same amount of properties, this automation **accelerates the process by at least 400%**.
 >
->Current tests do not assess the accuracy or completeness of the extracted information.
-This remains a concern for future research.

 ## Overview